Napat-Lilit/stl-creator/README.md

 # STL creator

+This is a slightly modified version of STL creator project from [here](https://github.com/elerac/stl-creator?tab=readme-ov-file).

 create and edit STL files in C++ (Version of C++ is 11 or higher.)

 You can see how to use STL-creator from [here](https://www.slideshare.net/secret/LV0MNJfI1xszLl).